MidoriAppleCore/transformers-are-cauchy-poisson/README.md

 then you have a whole expressive world in front of you, with poles you can constrain any way you want, ways to understand groups and symmetries in attention mechanisms from what i understand. the lean only proves the 'single particle universe' version of this. pytorch tests show its what you'd expect though

-Basically, you can lift out into cauchy-kernel then break the tautology then design attention kernels
+Basically, you can lift out into cauchy-kernel then start designing attention kernels with other constraints than the constraint to softmax.

 This project is released under the [MIT License](LICENSE).